 Christmas in Lisbon: Wonderland Lisboa

 More than a Christmas market (Mercado de Natal), Wonderland Lisboa is both the city’s and the nation’s premier Christmas event.
-Launched in recent years, this holiday festival has rapidly become a cherished tradition.

 The location atop Edward VII Park (Parque Eduardo VII) encompasses an urban panorama from Marquise of Pombal Square (Praça do Marquês de Pombal) down Liberty Avenue (Avenida da Liberdade) to the mighty Tagus River (Tejo).